How to Practice Gentle Nutrition in Intuitive Eating

 Zoom out

 Focus on the big picture instead of individual food choices.
-Individual food choices make very little difference when it comes to health - I don’t think you can look back to that fast food bacon cheeseburger and fries you had in 2005 and say THAT was the meal that ruined it all!
-So I don’t think that meal or snack you’re stressing about right now is going to make a big difference in the context of your life.
+Individual food choices make very little difference when it comes to health, and yet we can put SO much time and headspace into obsessing over them.
+As I jokingly remind my clients when they’re feeling guilty about a meal, I don’t think you can look back to that fast food bacon cheeseburger and fries you had in 2005 and identify any permanent health effects, so whatever meal you’re stressing over today probably isn’t making a big difference in the context of your life either!

-If you're thinking about ways to improve the quality of your diet, it's worth thinking about big picture patterns, not obsessing over single meals or social eating situations.
-So for example, if you go out to lunch most days at work, is there a way you could pack a quick and easy lunch with some produce in it a few times a week?
-If you drink a lot of sugar sweetened beverages, is there a way you could incorporate more low sugar beverages, like water or flavored seltzer?
-If you eat a lot of toast or sandwiches, is there a whole grain bread that you enjoy and wouldn't mind switching to?
-If you normally get take out pizza after a busy night at work, could you keep some healthier frozen options on hand?
-Those shifts in the pattern of your eating make much more of a difference!
+If you're thinking about ways to improve nutrition, it's worth thinking about big picture patterns, not obsessing over single meals or social eating situations.
+For example, if you pack your lunch most days, could you set a goal of throwing a piece of fruit in there?
+If you drink a lot of soda, is there a way you could incorporate more low sugar beverages, like water or flavored seltzer?
+If you eat toast every morning for breakfast, is there a whole grain bread that you enjoy and wouldn't mind switching to or alternating with?
+Those shifts in eating patterns are a lot more impactful than stressing over making the “healthiest” choice when you go out to dinner tonight, so save your headspace for what actually matters!

 Focus on addition, not subtraction.